Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 A photo posted by on

-Last night, the youngest Kardashian-Jenner supported Travis (opens in new tab), 26, while he performed new songs from his recently released album, Astroworld.
+Last night, the youngest Kardashian-Jenner supported Travis, 26, while he performed new songs from his recently released album, Astroworld.
 A lot of the tracks are about the rapper's new life with Kylie and baby Stormi.
-Kylie even stars in one of his music videos (opens in new tab), "Stop Trying To Be God," as a golden goddess which, same.
+Kylie even stars in one of his music videos, "Stop Trying To Be God," as a golden goddess which, same.

 It's been a whirlwind year for Kylie.
-The 21-year-old gave birth to her and Travis' daughter (opens in new tab), Stormi Webster, back in February after keeping her pregnancy a secret for nine months.
-Recently, Kylie went all out and celebrated her 21st birthday (opens in new tab) with a special Barbie theme (opens in new tab) alongside her family and friends.
-Before that, the couple posed on the cover of GQ together and were refreshingly candid about their relationship (opens in new tab) after keeping a low profile this past year.
+The 21-year-old gave birth to her and Travis' daughter, Stormi Webster, back in February after keeping her pregnancy a secret for nine months.
+Recently, Kylie went all out and celebrated her 21st birthday with a special Barbie theme alongside her family and friends.
+Before that, the couple posed on the cover of GQ together and were refreshingly candid about their relationship after keeping a low profile this past year.

 RELATED STORIES

-Rachel Epstein is an editor at Marie Claire, where she writes and edits culture, politics, and lifestyle stories ranging from op-eds to profiles to ambitious packages.
-She also manages the site’s virtual book club, #ReadWithMC.
-Offline, she’s likely watching a Heat game, finding a new coffee shop, or analyzing your cousin's birth chart—in no particular order.
+Rachel Epstein is a writer, editor, and content strategist based in New York City.
+Most recently, she was the Managing Editor at Coveteur, where she oversaw the site’s day-to-day editorial operations.
+Previously, she was an editor at Marie Claire, where she wrote and edited culture, politics, and lifestyle stories ranging from op-eds to profiles to ambitious packages.
+She also launched and managed the site’s virtual book club, #ReadWithMC.
+Offline, she’s likely watching a Heat game or finding a new coffee shop.

 -